Frequently Asked Questions

 Please note that depending on the volume of information requested, there may be a fee payable.

 The IGTO values the privacy of our stakeholders and manages all confidential information in accordance with the Privacy Act 1988.
-Our privacy policy is available from the footer of this website.

 If you have any concerns regarding the ways in which we have handled your information, you may lodge your complaint at [email protected].

-Please refer to our Service and conduct expectations guidelines
+Please refer to our Service and conduct expectations guidelines.